1haj/1haj/README.md

 - 👋 Hi, I’m @1haj
-- 👀 I’m interested in Physics
+- 👀 I’m interested in Physics , Machine learning and dataScient
-- 🌱 I’m currently Scientist
+- 🌱 I’m currently DataScientist
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...